MythTickle by Justin Thompson for December 15, 2009

 12. Image14

-ChiehHsia almost 15 years ago
+ChiehHsia about 15 years ago

 tdawn has the right idea.
 I use my meyer lemon… I bring it indoors and put it under grow-lights in October, and by December it’s blooming all over.
 I don’t hang lights on it, but it can handle lightweight ornaments, and lemon blossoms smell at least as good as pine… without the needles on the floor.